peterhinch/micropython-mqtt/NO_NET.md

 # MQTT for MicroPython targets lacking WiFi connectivity

-The aim of this project is to bring the MQTT protocol via WiFi to generic host devices running MicroPython but lacking a WiFi interface.
+This project brings the MQTT protocol via WiFi to generic host devices running MicroPython but lacking a WiFi interface.
 A cheap ESP8266 board running firmware from this repository supplies WiFi connectivity.

+It is designed to be resilient coping with WiFi or broker outages and ESP8266 failures in as near a transparent fashion as possible.

-Connection between the host and the ESP8266 is via five GPIO lines.
-The means of communication, and justification for it, is documented [here](https://github.com/peterhinch/micropython-async/tree/master/syncom_as).
+Connection between the host and the ESP8266 is via five GPIO lines.The means of communication, and justification for it, is documented [here](https://github.com/peterhinch/micropython-async/tree/master/syncom_as).
 It is designed to be hardware independent requiring three output lines and two inputs.
-It uses no hardware-specific features like timers, interrupts or machine code, nor does it make assumptions about processor speed.
+It uses no hardware-specific features like timers, interrupts, special code emitters or machine code.
+Nor does it make assumptions about processor speed.
 It should be compatible with any hardware running MicroPython and having five free GPIO lines.

 The driver is event driven using uasyncio for asynchronous programming.
-Applications continue to run unaffected by delays experienced on the ESP8266.
+Applications can run unaffected by delays experienced on the ESP8266.

 This document assumes familiarity with the umqtt and uasyncio libraries.
 Unofficial guides may be found via these links:
 [umqtt FAQ](https://forum.micropython.org/viewtopic.php?f=16&t=2239&p=12694).
 [uasyncio tutorial](https://github.com/peterhinch/micropython-async/blob/master/TUTORIAL.md).

 The ESP8266 operates in station mode.
-The host interface aims to support all the MQTT functionality provided in the umqtt library.
-It tries to keep the link to the broker open continuously, allowing applications which seldom or never publish.
-The ESP8266 firmware and the host interface are designed to be resilient under error conditions.
-The ESP8266 is rebooted in the event of fatal errors or crashes.
+The host interface supports the MQTT functionality provided in the umqtt library.
+It aims to keep the link to the broker open continuously, enabling applications which seldom or never publish to receive messages.
+The host implements a watchdog to reboot the ESP8266 in the event of fatal errors or crashes.

 ###### [Main README](./README.md)